Egusi Soup Recipe

 5. Cook the pepper sauce and scotch bonnet for 25 minutes on low to medium heat.

-As the sauce cooks, let’s prepare the mackerel and leafy greens.
+As the sauce cooks, let’s prepare the mackerel.

 Mackerel